The land

-The stately house Toonarbin on Dornoch Terrace was built in the late 1860s by Henry and Mary O’Reilly, originally from Dublin.
-They came to Australia in 1853 and Henry was the captain of various coastal steamers before taking up the role of Brisbane manager of the Australasian Steam Navigation Company.
+The O’Reillys came to Australia in 1853, and Henry was the captain of various coastal steamers before becoming the Brisbane manager of the ASNC.

 They had previously built a house called ‘Montpellier’ at Bowen Hills on what was called at the time ‘O’Reilly’s Hill’.
 This house was later extended and occupied for many years by James Cowlishore, architect, newspaper proprietor, director and politician, and his family.